brimurphy/whackwalrus/README.md

 - Random testing used on all above formats

+#### Bugs/Errors

-- Error in console
+- Error in console:
   Uncaught TypeError occurs when leaderboard already has 5 names in it The 6th score and any scores after would result in an error. textContent undefined as there is only 5 elements available for leaderboard.

-  Fix
+  Fix:
   Hoisted .splice() method above for loop, under .sort(), so only 5 scores are ever entered into scoreboard, then for loop can sort if score makes it onto leaderboard.

-- Overflow
+- Overflow:
   Overflow: hidden on body element causing some screens to hiding game buttons.
   Manually have to zoom out to see buttons

-  Fix
+  Fix:
   Remove overflow: hidden from body element to allow screen to scroll.

+- Form value:
+  The form for the leaderboard accepting empty value for leaderboard.

+  Fix:
+  JavaScript Form validation used to check if input value is empty.
+  If empty red warning message to be displayed under input box.

-- Testing User Stories
+* Testing User Stories

   - As a first time user I want to easily understand how to play the game